Installation and deployment. Cloud services.

-API, the Internet bandwidth, and the PC resources (speed and memory).
+API, the Internet bandwidth, and the PC speed and memory resources.
 As an example, a Amazon EC2 Micro Instance can support

-about 4 Zorro instances with a normal broker connection, or up to 2
+about 4 Zorro instances with a direct broker connection, or up to 2

-If the parallel trading Zorros use different broker APIs, you can set the NOLOCK flag for speeding up API access.
+If the parallel trading Zorros use different broker APIs, set the NOLOCK flag for speeding up API access.
 Otherwise a synchronization mechanism lets

 any Zorro wait with accessing the broker API until other Zorros have finished their API access.

-Rebooting a trading PC should be avoided, but if it still happens, the trading
+Rebooting a live trading server should be avoided.
+But if it still happens, the trading

-session should be automatically resumed when the PC restarts.
+session can be automatically resumed when the server restarts.
 Here's the

 procedure - you'll need Zorro S since the free